JulianLeviston/snaker-elm/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Development

+The Elm app can be found in `/assets/elm`, and the Phoenix app is responsible for hosting and building the target Elm app using brunch.

 ## Future

 So far, using the `Html` library, but will probably change soon for performance reasons.
 It feels like the `Time` subscription is not a good fit for a game like this.